 - See a doctor

-If you think you have a personal injury case, contact a lawyer as soon as possible.
+If you think you have a motorcycle injury accident, contact a lawyer as soon as possible.

 How can I get involved in motorcycle safety programs?